caud-me/attendify/README.md

 to test the effectiveness, of student scanning. modify the `data.json` and the website should update in real-time.

 # ⚠ Note the server.js time and date is purposely hardcoded, you can modify it to test the effectiveness of attendance tracking!
+# Please ensure your database name is attendance_system

 ## Developer logs
 almost working na, kaipuhan nalang i refactor ang code (atm magulo)